 In my critical examination of school choice, I did not speculate about some other world, but compared the education reform movement to the medical profession.
 In the late twentieth century doctors fell victim to the market, allowing patients to exert their "customer" muscle when those patients demanded antibiotics.
 Doctors who acquiesced maintained and gained patients-as-customers; doctors who followed their professional autonomy and did not prescribe antibiotics unless they were warranted lost patients.

-Inexpert customers determine standards and evaluate professionals in the market paradigm that promotes a simplistic view of choice proclaiming the customer always right.
+Inexpert customers determine standards and evaluate professionals in the market paradigm that promotes a simplistic view of choice proclaiming the customer is always right.

 When doctors let patients set the table, what was the result?
-MRSA and a whole new medical dilemma, one that the medical profession had to reclaim by asserting their expertise and experience .
+MRSA and a whole new medical dilemma, one that the medical profession had to reclaim by asserting their expertise and experience.

 Instead, teachers—as well as any unions or professional organizations formed in their names—must establish and participate fully in our own tables because who controls the table wins.

-The education reform movement, then, is not about educators claiming our place at self-proclaimed reformers' tables, but about having the professional integrity and autonomy to decide what tables matter based on our standards established by our field of expertise.
+The education reform movement, then, is not about educators claiming our place at self-proclaimed reformers' tables, but about having the professional integrity and autonomy to decide what tables matter based on our standards established within our field of expertise.

 DeBellis, R. J., & Zdanawicz, M. (2000, November).
 Bacteria battle back: Addressing antibiotic resistance.
 Boston: Massachusetts College of Pharmacy and Health